16

 Avg faculty salary (monthly)$7,735

-Admission rate is 35.1% -- the most selective in this batch by a meaningful margin -- with SAT mid-range 380-490 math, 410-530 reading, and ACT mid-range 15-19.
+Admission rate is 35.1% - the most selective in our dataset by a meaningful margin - with SAT mid-range 380-490 math, 410-530 reading, and ACT mid-range 15-19.
 The combination of a selective-looking admit rate with relatively low test scores is typical of HBCUs with substantial application volume but holistic admissions.
 The 27.1% completion rate, well below what the admit profile would predict, reflects the standard HBCU pattern where economic precarity drives non-completion despite academic eligibility.

 Compared to Similar Schools